Henry H. Wells: Later career

 Wells sought a federal judgeship but was unsuccessful.
 As an attorney with former governor Henry A. Wise (who had opposed Negro suffrage) in the April 1870 trial to decide whether George Chahoon or Henry K. Ellyson had become Richmond's mayor, Wells was among 300 people in attendance at the Court of Appeals session in Richmond on April 27, 1870.
 An overcrowded balcony collapsed, as did the courtroom's floor, which both fell into the hall of the Virginia House of Delegates.
 About 60 people died, and over a hundred people sustained serious injuries.
 Wells suffered several broken ribs.

 President Grant nominated Wells as United States Attorney for the Eastern District of Virginia.
 On May 28, 1870, the Senate approved Wells' nomination, and he served until 1872.

 Wells then moved to Washington, D.C., and resumed private legal practice.
 He served as United States Attorney for the District of Columbia from September 1875 until January 1880.
-He then continued a private legal practice with his son Henry Hunt Wells, who had been his deputy U.S. Attorney, but who died in early 1894.
+He then continued a private legal practice with his son Henry Hunt Wells, who had been his deputy U.S. Attorney but who died in early 1894.
 Meanwhile, Wells had helped found the American Bar Association in 1878.

 Death and legacy

 Wells finally retired in 1895, after his wife Phoebe Higby Wells had died on July 20, 1893, and his health was failing.
-At some point, he traveled to what later became known as Hawaii and may have accompanied a friend on an around-the-world trip.
+At some point, he travelled to what later became known as Hawaii and may have accompanied a friend on an around-the-world trip.

 On February 12, 1900, Wells died in his daughter's home in Palmyra, New York.
 He was buried beside his wife in the Rock Creek Cemetery, located in Washington, D.C.
 The Library of Virginia has many of his papers.